 Companies can, and will, get caught—when they do, it costs them a pretty penny.
 In this area (like in every other one), a single misstep could be detrimental to your company’s success in an already difficult foreign market.

 The breadth of acts comprising bribery can include innocent and otherwise normal activities such as: going-out-for-drinks, golfing with colleagues, purchasing tickets for a fundraiser, and/or attending a wedding.
-A cash-stuffed envelop is questionable, but not necessarily a violation; it depends on several factors and dynamics.
-However, catching violators requires some hefty investigatory resources in a foreign country.

 Where Does Japan Fall in the Mix?

 In a recent report by Transparency International, Japan ranked 20th of the 180 countries listed with a score of 73 (0 being highly corrupt and 100 being squeaky clean).